-$^{1}$ La and $^{1}$ Lb Transitions in Linear Polycyclic Aromatic Hydrocarbons usually called La and Lb.
+$^{1}$ La and $^{1}$ Lb Transitions in Linear Polycyclic Aromatic Hydrocarbons polycyclic aromatic hydrocarbons (PAHs) have gained particular interest due to their possible applications in light-emitting diodes or photovoltaics, to name two exam-According to the Platt nomenclature, the two lowest singlet-singlet excitations are usually called La and Lb.
 The former exhibits a polarization along the short axis of the molecule, whereas the second is polarized along the long axis.
-118 It has also been suggested that the La state has ionic character, while the Lb state has covalent character.
-119-121 Conventional TD-DFT fails to describe both states with comparable accuracy; as shown in detail in Refs.
-35,118 and 40, a good description of one state comes at the cost of the other.
-In summary, LC-hybrid functionals provide a better description of La excitations, but they tend to overestimate the $^{1}L{\rm h}$ ones. $^{35,122}$ In 2011, it was shown for the first time that global TD-DHDFAs partially solved this problem compared to CC2 reference data.
-In 2019, we confirmed this finding once again when we analyzed the same 5 linear systems (from naphthalene to hexacene) with our new TD-LC-DHDFAs but, in contrast to the 2011 work, we relied on high-level CR-EOM- $CCSD(T)^{123}$ data as well as the experimental reference values taken from Ref.
-118. We found that $\omega B2GP-PLYP$ was the best TD-DFT method at that time with results that were slightly better than CC2.
+124 It has also been suggested that the La state has ionic character, while the Lb state has covalent character.
+125-127 Conventional TD-DFT fails to describe both states with comparable accuracy; as shown in detail in Refs 35,124 and 40, a good description of one state comes at the cost of the other.
+In summary, LC-hybrid functionals provide a better description of La excitations, but they tend to overestimate the $^{1}L{\rm b}$ ones. $^{35,128}$ In 2011, it was shown for the first time that global TD-DHDFAs partially solved this problem compared to CC2 reference data.
+In 2019, we confirmed this finding once again when we analyzed the same 5 linear systems (from naphthalene to hexacene) with our new TD-LC-DHDFAs but, in contrast to the 2011 work, we relied on high-level CR-EOM-CCSD(T) data as well as the experimental reference values taken from Ref.
+124. We found that $\omega B2GP-PLYP$ was the best TD-DFT method at that time with results that were slightly better than CC2.
 Herein, we re-analyze the same five systems with the same high-level reference values.
-All calculations
+All calculations were performed with the cc-pVTZ AO basis set.
+Due to the lack of high-level reference data for triplet excitations in this test set, we present results not only using the TDA-DHDFA scheme but also for the full TD-DHDFA scheme, as no triplet-instability problems are expected.
+This allows us also to test the transferability of our SCS/SOS parameters to the full TD-DHDF